giovannicoppola/alfred-intend/README.md

 <a name="acknowledgments"></a>
 # Acknowledgments

-- [Dean Jackson](https://github.com/deanishe) for creating the `Workflow` package and for their incredible help on the Alfred mailing list.
+- [Dean Jackson](https://github.com/deanishe) for creating the `alfred-workflow` package and for their incredible help on the Alfred mailing list.
 - Complice's creator [Malcom Ocean](https://github.com/malcolmocean) for assistance with the API

 <a name="changelog"></a>